-While ScareHouse’s Strip District ‘Basement’ location is closed for the year, you can book a private, scary ‘Stalked By A Killer’ Escape Room experience.
+There are two year-round scary attractions from ScareHouse in the strip District for private spooky fun.
 Up to eight players can work together to find clues, solve puzzles and discover the secrets of each mission – and get out alive.
 Tickets are available online.

-The Demon House in Monongahela is open weekends through November 13, offering a frightful haunted house experience.
-Demon House is on a first-come, first-serve basis (so be prepared for long lines), and tickets are $20 per person on Fridays and Saturdays, and $15 per person on Sundays.
+The Demon House in Monongahela is open weekends through November 7, offering a frightful haunted house experience.
+Demon House tickets are $20 per person on Fridays and Saturdays, and they also offer $30 and $40 VIP (and skip-the-line) options, and $15 per person on Sundays.
 They also offer campfires, an outdoor movie theater, local artists booths, food trucks and more to enjoy while you’re waiting.
 Demon House (417 Coyle Curtain Road, Monongahela)

 Freddy’s Haunts is a family-owned and operated haunted trail that offers an immersive, all-enclosed haunted experience filled with “monsters from your worst nightmares.”
 This old-school haunted trail experiences operates rain or shine.
-They’re open select days through October, and tickets are $15 per person, and available online.
+They’re open select days through October, and tickets are $18 per person, and $35 for VIP, and available online.
 Freddy’s Haunts (192 McCune Road, Aliquippa)

 Crawford School of Terror

 The Crawford School building in Connellsville is transformed into the Crawford School of Terror every year – and this year is no different.
 There will be even more new scares this year, with three “Floors of Fright,” including the Fayette County Fair floor, the Classic Crawford floor, and The Witching Hour floor.
-Tickets are $20 and more information can be found online.
+New this year, they have axe-throwing.
+Tickets are $25 and more information can be found online.
 Crawford School of Terror (125 N. 7th Street, Connellsville)

-Castle Blood is open for the 2020 season, offering a unique (and frightening!) experience.
+Castle Blood is open for their 29th season, offering a unique (and frightening!) experience.
 Housed in a historic 100-year-old funeral home, the Haunted Adventure Tour features a game that changes yearly, with a rotating cast of characters.
-Castle Blood is open every weekend in October, and tickets start at $20, and are available online.
+Castle Blood is open every weekend in October, and tickets start at $20 for general admission, (reserved times are $25), and are available online.
 They also offer “no-scare” matinee shows for families.
 Castle Blood (100 Schoonmaker Avenue, Monessen)